jchmski/gulp-file-inline/README.md

 ```

 # Usage
-`gulp-file-inline` can be used to inline CSS and javascript.
+`gulp-inline-code` can be used to inline CSS and javascript.
 See the examples below to get started.

 ## Inlining CSS
 Add an `inline` comment where you want to inject the `<style></style>` rules.
 The best location is in the `head` section